mattvenn/aerial-photography/lesson-plan.md

 * [Risk assess](riskassess.pdf) the launch area.
 * There must be no over head wires 50m in all directions from the launch spot.
 * Hydrogen stored outside with both valves closed,
-* Balloons filled outside.
+* Balloon filled outside.
-* Balloons emptied on site, not given away.
+* Balloon emptied on site, not given away.

 # Lesson Plan